Electrum Seed Version System¶

 |0x101||2FA||Two-factor authenticated wallets|

 In addition, the version bytes of master public/private keys indicate what type of output script should be used.
-The following prefixes are used:
+The following prefixes are used for master public keys:

 |0x0488ade4||xprv||P2PKH or P2SH|